ZCarbonCoin/ZCarbonCoin/README.md

 More technical details are available in the [Zcash Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

-This software is the Zclassic client.
-It downloads and stores the entire history of Zclassic transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the ZCarbonCoin client.
+It downloads and stores the entire history of ZCarbonCoin transactions; depending on the speed of your computer and network7 connection, the synchronization process could take a day or more once the blockchain has reached a significant size.

 Two main files of interest in this repo are `zcashd` and `zcash-cli`, which should be renamed to `zcld` and `zcl-cli` for use in the full-node wallet.
 The project needs to be built (per the instructions) in order to generate them.

-**P2P Port -** 8033
+**P2P Port -** 8037
 **RPC Port -** 8023

 **Documentation is at the [Zclassic wiki](https://github.com/z-classic/zclassic/wiki)**